-Ambulatory phlebectomy-small incisions or needle punctures are used to extract the problematic veins with a phlebectomy hook.
+Ambulatory phlebectomy involves small incisions or needle punctures that are used to extract the problematic veins with a phlebectomy hook.
 A hook is inserted into a micro-incision in the leg.
 A section of the vein is hooked and then removed through the incision.
 With this procedure, a compression bandage is worn for two weeks.
 This minimizes swelling and discomfort and allows for proper healing.

 Related Articles to Varicose Vein Surgery in Moorhead, Minnesota